DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Deep Research Report Evaluation Taxonomy Details

-\paragraph{Narration \& Style} Report Form corresponds to format-governance requirements that evaluate whether a report adheres to prescribed structural conventions for scientific communication as codified in established editorial and reporting standards \cite{Bastian2021PRISMA, Boutron2010CONSORT, ICMJE2025, Leipzig_Rules, SIAM_Style, IPA_Handbook, APSA_Style, ASA_Style}.
-Writing Quality aligns with language-precision criteria that assess clarity, specificity, and terminological consistency according to recognized guidelines for accurate and unbiased scholarly expression \cite{Boutron2010CONSORT, ICMJE2025, Chicago_Style, Blacks_Law, HBR_Guide}.
-Paragraph reflects cohesion-assessment rules that examine whether individual paragraphs follow a coherent internal logic—anchoring topic statements, supporting evidence, and transitional structure—in line with authoritative reporting and specification frameworks \cite{Bastian2021PRISMA, ISO29148_2018, The_Bluebook, ASA_Style}.
-Reader Friendliness corresponds to accessibility-oriented requirements that evaluate whether the narrative facilitates comprehension through appropriate signaling, explanatory devices, and presentation practices as outlined in major editorial and reporting guidelines \cite{Bastian2021PRISMA, ICMJE2025, HBR_Guide, GRI_Standards}.
+\paragraph{Format \& Style} Report Format corresponds to format-governance requirements that evaluate whether a report adheres to prescribed structural conventions for scientific communication as codified in established editorial and reporting standards \cite{Page2021PRISMA, Schulz2010CONSORT, ICMJE2025, Leipzig_Rules, SIAM_Style, IPA_Handbook, APSA_Style, ASA_Style}.
+Writing Quality aligns with language-precision criteria that assess clarity, specificity, and terminological consistency according to recognized guidelines for accurate and unbiased scholarly expression \cite{Schulz2010CONSORT, ICMJE2025, Chicago_Style, Blacks_Law, HBR_Guide}.
+Paragraph Quality reflects cohesion-assessment rules that examine whether individual paragraphs follow a coherent internal logic—anchoring topic statements, supporting evidence, and transitional structure—in line with authoritative reporting and specification frameworks \cite{Page2021PRISMA, ISO29148_2018, The_Bluebook, ASA_Style}.
+Readability corresponds to accessibility-oriented requirements that evaluate whether the narrative facilitates comprehension through appropriate signaling, explanatory devices, and presentation practices as outlined in major editorial and reporting guidelines \cite{Page2021PRISMA, ICMJE2025, HBR_Guide, GRI_Standards}.